YanLi26/leetcode-classification/README.md

 ##questions

-classify questions which don't post in github.
+classify questions which don't post in repository.

 ###Other
 412.Fizz Buzz